 How much should you pay for a cheap gaming headset?

 As with most gadgets, you do get what you pay for with cheap gaming headsets - most of the time.
 That can bend either way, with budget brands sometimes stuffing scratchy drivers and a flimsy mic into a plastic chassis and taking your $30 and more reliable companies cutting a few premium features to offer you excellent audio quality for the same price.
 So, how much should you set aside before you start hunting for cheap gaming headset deals?

 If you're just after an everyday set of cups to play a few hours a week, or to tide you over until a bigger purchase, we'd recommend sticking to a $30 - $50 budget.
 You can pick up some comfortable cans in this price range, with audio of a decent quality that won't frustrate the untrained ear.

 If you're looking for a richer sound quality, though - perhaps to make the most of open world experiences or survival horror jaunts - it might be worth browsing the $50 - $70 price range.
 You'll find a slight jump in depth of sound here, with more attention paid to balance and those difficult to tune low ranges.

 Similarly, if you're playing for more than a few hours a week on PC you might want to invest slightly heavier in those extra features.
 Having the kind of 7.1 surround sound and EQ customizations that the $80-$120 price range can offer really do make a difference, especially if you're hitting up online FPS titles.

 Beyond the $120 mark, the only additional features you'll find are active noise cancellation and wireless functionality (and you'll likely be able to find the latter at between $90 and $120).
-However, if you do stray into the more expensive realms, audio, mic, battery, and comfort quality does tend to increase as well so if you're in it for the long haul, check out our roundup of the best gaming headsets to see what you could put your cash towards.
+However, if you do stray into the more expensive realms, audio, mic, battery, and comfort quality does tend to increase as well.